MicrochipTech/cryptoauthlib/python/README.md

 ```

 In the above python code, "import cryptoauthlib" imports the python module. load_cryptoauthlib()
-function loads the ompiled library.
+function loads the compiled library.
 The load_cryptoauthlib() is a function that you will not
 see in the 'C' library, this is a python specific utility function and is required for python
 scripts to locate and load the compiled library.